 Experience the Victoria Falls while staying at Imbabala Zambezi Safari Lodge, an unspoilt wilderness experience, on the banks of the Zambezi, where guests rapidly become friends.

 About the Holiday

-Imbabala is located on a 5000 acre concession, bordering the Chobe Forest Reserve and boasting 14 kilometers of private Zambezi river frontage.
+Imbabala was originally built in 1987 and first opened in 1988.
+Despite being completely refurbished over the years, Imbabala is still a small unpretentious safari camp offering a true “African Safari Experience”.
+Located on a 5000 acre concession, bordering the Chobe Forest Reserve and boasting 14 kilometers of private Zambezi river frontage.
 The main lodge consists of a lounge, dining and bar area overlooking the swimming pool and a nearby waterhole.
 The 9 individual thatched stone lodges, all with en suite facilities, accommodate a maximum of 20 guests.
 There is no access to television at the lodge.

 Includes & Excludes

 - Return flights to Livingstone based on availability in the lowest category airfare

 - 3 nights accommodation in a Standard Room